MARCUS-MITc/weather-prediction/README.md

 # weather-prediction
-weather prediction of bengaluru using a ridge regression algorithm we have data from 1980 to 2022
+• Predicted the weather of bangalore using a ridge regression algorithm in Machine Learning
+• Daily climatology data were used from year 1990 to 2022 Achieved accuracy of 96.5% while prediction